-- 1. Prior to conducting any contested hearings. - 2.
-All settings to be scheduled directly with Judge Cannady. - 3.
-All cases will be pre-tried prior to evidentiary hearings unless waived by Judge Cannady. - 4.
-When practical all pre-trials to be conducted by Zoom.
+- 1. Correspond with Judge Cannady prior to scheduling any contested hearings; - 2.
+All settings to be scheduled directly with Judge Cannady; - 3.
+All cases will be pre-tried prior to evidentiary hearings unless waived by Judge Cannady; - 4.
+When practical all pre-trials to be conducted by Zoom or conference call initiated by Judge Cannady (up to three (3) outside lines per conference call.)